'The situation was just too bad' - Kerala Blasters sporting director Karolis Skinkys explains Kibu Vicuna decision | Goal.com

 After coming on board as the sporting director at Indian Super League (ISL) Kerala Blasters, Lithuanian Karolis Skinkys put together a long-term strategy to not only bring success to the club but also add stability to the way it functions.

-He was heavily involved in every sporting decision that the club arrived at one of the decisions that he had to make was the appointment of a new head coach.
-Eelco Schattorie's contract wasn't renewed following an injury-hit season and Blasters appointed their ninth different manager since their inception when they brought on board I-League champion Kibu Vicuna.
+He was heavily involved in every sporting decision that the club arrived at and one of the decisions that he had to make was the appointment of a new head coach.
+Eelco Schattorie's contract wasn't renewed following an injury-hit season, Blasters appointed their ninth different manager since their inception when they brought on board I-League champion Kibu Vicuna.

 Vicuna, who perfected his Mohun Bagan team in pre-season by playing a lot of games, lost just one league game in their journey to the title last season.
 However, with expectations riding high, the Vicuna era also ended in disappointment as Blasters dropped to the eighth position on the league table after 18 games.
 The inevitable happened, Kerala Blasters once again parted ways with their manager.

 "It (the decision regarding the coach) is not related to the result against Hyderabad.
 It is related to our position on the table after 18 matches.
-There were many different circumstances that negatively affected results, but we underperformed more than expected.
-I hear many different opinions about the cycle of coach, etc. but ultimately, this team did not play to the best of their abilities.
+Many different circumstances negatively affected results, but we underperformed more than expected.
+I hear different opinions about the cycle of coach, etc. but ultimately, this team did not play to the best of their abilities.
 The club and its supporters should not compromise on this," Skinkys explained.

 Blasters have now changed coaches nine times in seven seasons and this managerial merry-go-round could be considered as a threat to the execution of long-term projects.
 However, Skinkys reassures that the vision of the club does not undergo any changes despite the departure of the head coach.